Health and Safety Policy

 Supervision of children

-Nursery practitioners ensure all children are supervised at all times, this includes children sleeping in beds and on mats in quiet areas.
+Nursery practitioners ensure that all children are supervised at all times.
+This includes children sleeping in beds or on mats in quiet areas.
 Children in cots must be checked every 10 minutes.
-However a practitioner must be aware of the child’s whereabouts and remain in the main playroom at all times in readiness to assist the child if necessary.
+Practitioners must always be aware of each child’s whereabouts and remain in the main playroom, ready to assist the child if necessary.

-The manager or person in charge must ensure staff to child ratios and required space per child is maintained at all times when grouping children and deploying practitioners.
+The manager or person in charge must ensure that staff-to-child ratios and the required space per child are maintained at all times when grouping children and deploying practitioners.
 It is essential that there are always two nursery practitioners present when children are on the premises.

-In the event of children leaving the nursery for an outing, an adult to child ratio of 2 children to 1 adult must be maintained and a risk assessment must be carried out prior to the outing.
-Practitioners must take emergency contact numbers for parents on outings, along with a first aid kit and a mobile phone.
-Small groups of children may be taken on outings providing there are a sufficient number of practitioners remaining on the premises to maintain appropriate staff to child ratios.
-Practitioners must seek written permission from parents to take children out of the nursery.
+In the event of children leaving the nursery for an outing, appropriate adult-to-child ratios must be maintained: a ratio of 1 adult to 2 children for those under 3 years old, and 1 adult to 4 children for those aged 3 and above.
+A thorough risk assessment must be carried out prior to each outing.
+Practitioners must take emergency contact numbers for parents, a first aid kit, and a mobile phone on all outings.
+Small groups of children may be taken on outings, provided there are enough practitioners remaining on the premises to maintain the required staff-to-child ratios.
+Written permission from parents must be obtained before taking children out of the nursery.

 Adults can only be left unsupervised with children once all relevant checks have been cleared.
 This includes Disclosure and Barring Service (DBS) checks, health checks, identification checks and references.